axelarnetwork/axelar-contract-deployments/evm/docs/governance.md

 **Key Points:**
 - Proposals are created on Axelar and executed on EVM chains via GMP
-- Timelock ensures minimum delay between scheduling and execution
+- Timelock ensures minimum delay between scheduling and execution(Can be skipped using ServiceGovernance operators approval)
 - Each proposal is uniquely identified by `keccak256(target, calldata, nativeValue)`

 ## Proposal Structure